Boeing 737 MAX: Aerodynamic changes

-The new "split-tip" Advanced Technology (AT) winglet is designed to reduce vortex drag, improving fuel efficiency and maximizing lift while staying in the same ICAO aerodrome reference code letter C gates as current Boeing 737s.
-It traces its design to the McDonnell Douglas MD-12 1990s twin-deck concept, proposed for similar gate restrictions before the merger with Boeing.
-A MAX 8 with 162 passengers on a 3000 nmi flight is projected to have a 1.8% better fuel burn than a blended-winglet-equipped aircraft and 1% over 500 nmi at Mach 0.79.
+The 737 MAX uses a split-tip winglet, designed to reduce vortex drag, which improves fuel efficiency by maximizing lift, while staying in the same ICAO aerodrome reference code letter C gates as current Boeing 737s.
+It resembles a three-way hybrid of a blended winglet, wingtip fence, and raked wingtip.
+A split-tip wingtip was first proposed for the McDonnell Douglas MD-12, a 1990s twin-deck aircraft concept.
+A MAX 8 with 162 passengers on a 3000 nmi flight is projected to have a 1.8% lower fuel burn than a blended winglet-equipped aircraft (like many 737NG aircraft) and 1% lower over 500 nmi at Mach 0.79.
 The new winglet has a total height of 9 ft 6 in.

-Aviation Partners offers a similar "Split-Tip Scimitar" winglet for previous 737NGs.
-It resembles a three-way hybrid of a blended winglet, wingtip fence, and raked wingtip.

-Other improvements include a re-contoured tail cone, revised auxiliary power unit inlet and exhaust, aft-body vortex generators removal, and other small aerodynamic improvements.
+Other improvements include a re-contoured tail cone, revised auxiliary power unit inlet and exhaust, aft body vortex generator removal, and other small aerodynamic improvements.

-The engines on the 737 MAX were also repositioned, the top of the new engine slightly higher than the top surface of the wing, resulting in a change to the aerodynamic characteristics of the airframe.
-Due to the aircraft's close proximity to the ground, the larger and more fuel efficient engines did not have enough clearance.
-As a result, the engines were mounted higher and further forward on the wings, changing the aerodynamic characteristics.
-The MCAS software based flight control law was implemented to account for the undesirable aerodynamic changes.
+In order to maintain sufficient engine ground clearance, the 737 MAX uses new engine mounts and pylons.
+This modified mounting arrangement moves the CFM LEAP engines higher and further forward as compared to the CFM56 engines used on the 737 Classic and 737 NG.
+The resulting change to the aerodynamic characteristics of the aircraft meant that the handling, feel, and stall recovery of the 737 MAX would have been different from previous models of the 737.
+Boeing wanted to ensure that pilots could fly the 737 MAX with their existing B737 type rating and minimal conversion training.
+To counter these differences and maintain the handling that existing 737 pilots are familiar with, Boeing mimicked the characteristics of the previous 737 models by using a software-based flight control law and developing the Maneuvering Characteristics Augmentation System (MCAS).